Ogechifaith-analytics/chunckingagent/README.md

 * **Adaptive Text Chunking:** Breaks down large documents into manageable, semantically coherent chunks using `RecursiveCharacterTextSplitter` from `langchain-text-splitters`, making it suitable for retrieval-augmented generation (RAG) or further processing.
 * **Azure Blob Storage Integration:** Seamlessly reads raw documents from a specified input container and stores processed text and metadata in an output container.
 * **Secure Credential Handling:** Utilizes environment variables (`.env` file for local development) to keep sensitive API keys and connection strings out of the codebase.
+* **(Intended Integration) Azure AI Search:** The direct next step for this project is to ingest the processed JSON chunks into an Azure AI Search index.
+This enables powerful keyword, semantic, and vector search over the medical data, forming the basis for a robust RAG system.

 ## Installation